Vipul1019/Vipul1019/README.md

 ---
 ### 👦 About Me
-- 👨‍💻 I'm a B-Tech ECE Final year student at Kle Technological University.
+- 👨‍💻 I'm a B-Tech ECE graduate student from Kle Technological University.

 - 🔭 I’m currently working on **MACHINE LEARNING AND COMPUTER VISION** & focusing on **DSA**.